puutaro/difbk/README.md

 ### List backup files
-Difbk management backup generation by backup files's text file(in fact commpressed into gz).
+`difbk` management backup generation by backup files's text file(in fact commpressed into gz).
 Here list backup's list text files. this subcommand is base command in `difbk`.
-This is used for sch, restore and diff, etc.
+This is used for `sch`, `rs` and `diff`, etc.

 1. type bellow command